cloudsigma/cgroupspy/README.md

 Trees
 -----
-It has a couple of ways to represent the cgroups filesystem
+cgroupspy has a couple of ways to represent the cgroups filesystem

 * As a tree - this is the most basic and generic way to represent them.
 You basically construct it from all the directories in the cgroups root.

-* A grouped tree - that has access to all cgroup partitions with the same name, for example 'machine' partition in memory, cpuset, cpus, etc cgroups.
+* A grouped tree - that has access to all cgroup partitions with the same name, on the same level.
+For example - 'machine' partition in memory, cpuset, cpus, etc cgroups.
 All these attributes are accessed via machine.cpus, machine.cpuset, etc.

-* A VMTree - for simple management of libvirt guests
+* A VMTree - a subclass of grouped tree with utilities for simple management of libvirt guests

 Example usage
 -------------